HariSekhon/Knowledge-Base/linux.md

 UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx    /tmp    xfs    defaults,nofail    0    2
 ```

-Validate your `/etc/fstab` by mounting using the short form that reads and uses the `/etc/fstab`:
+Validate your `/etc/fstab` by mounting using the short form of the `mount` command that reads and uses the `/etc/fstab`:

 ```shell
 mount /tmp